 Yes, even in this urban city-state famed for its gigantic skyscrapers and urban development, you can still enjoy a refreshing dip in the ocean – and its surprisingly idyllic if you know where to do.

-Makansutra Gluttons Bay is a wonderfully simple dining concept where numerous Asian food stalls are crammed into a pedestrian street and all are vying for your patronage.
-What makes this unique is that firstly, street dining like this is uncommon in Singapore and more often associated with Hanoi or Bangkok, and secondly all the alfresco hawker stalls here are specially selected by the Makansutra Food Guide – meaning this a great place indulge your Singapore food odyssey if you are short on time.
+Makansutra Gluttons Bay is a wonderfully simple dining concept where numerous Asian food stalls are crammed into a pedestrian street, and all are vying for your patronage.
+What makes this unique is that firstly, street dining like this is uncommon in Singapore and more often associated with Hanoi or Hoi An.
+Secondly, all the alfresco hawker stalls here are specially selected by the Makansutra Food Guide – meaning this a great place indulge your Singapore food odyssey if you are short on time.

 And even better, Makansutra Gluttons Bay is located just of the Singapore Esplanade so you can easily enjoy a bit here after watching a nighttime show at Marina Bay Sands.
-Whether you craving chicken rice, Hokkien mee, nasi lemak or roti prat – you will find it here.
+Whether your craving chicken rice, Hokkien mee, nasi lemak, or roti prat – you will find it here.

-While this place is absolutely crazy, we do not recommend buying expensive items here such as phones or laptops as rogue operators have been known to rip tourists off through warranty contracts or shady deals.
-If it sounds too good to be true, it often is as they say…
+While this place is crazy, we do not recommend buying expensive items here such as phones or laptops as rogue operators have been known to rip tourists off through warranty contracts or shady deals.
+If it sounds too good to be true, it often is as they say.

 You just knew it had to be on this list somewhere, because much like the Marina Bay Sands, the Merlion or Chicken Rice, the Singapore Zoo is a symbol of modern Singapore and one one the most popular attractions in the entire city.